AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Background

 \subsection{Property-Based Testing}

-In our work, we characterize a bug with input, infection, and output conditions.
-There are certain properties about the conditions we want to ensure.
-For example, we want the input condition to always lead to the output condition.
-To express this with a Hoare triple (see Section~\ref{sec:hoare-triple}), supposing the input condition is $I$, output condition is $O$, and program is $P$, we want to check that the partially correct Hoare triple $\hoare{I}{P}{O}$ holds.
-In this paper, we use \emph{property-based testing} to check the validity of Hoare triples.

-Property-based testing (PBT) is a powerful software testing technique, mainly used to find logical bugs.
-Beginning with the QuickCheck~\cite{quickcheck} framework for Haskell, PBT frameworks have been developed in popular programming languages like Python~\cite{hypothesis} and Java~\cite{Holser_2020}.
-Nowadays, PBT is gaining wider adoption in production and has had various successes in uncovering bugs~\cite{Bornholt2021,mystries-of-dropbox,testing_autosar_2015}.
+Property-based testing (PBT) is a possible way of checking whether a Hoare triple holds.
+The PBT is a powerful software testing technique mainly used to find logical bugs.
+Beginning with the QuickCheck~\cite{quickcheck} framework for Haskell, PBT frameworks have been developed in popular programming languages like Python~\cite{hypothesis} and Java~\cite{Holser_2020}; PBTs are mature enough to have had successes in uncovering real bugs in industrial contexts~\cite{Bornholt2021,mystries-of-dropbox,testing_autosar_2015,goldstein2024property}.
 In PBT, there is a \emph{property} to be checked, which is an executable specification of the program-under-test.
 The property often contains a \emph{precondition} that specifies the valid domain of inputs.
-The underlying PBT framework automatically checks the property on a large number of random or semi-random inputs, produced by a \emph{generator} and filtered by the precondition.
-To check a Hoare triple $\hoare{I}{P}{O}$, we use a PBT to repeatedly sample inputs that satisfy $I$, execute $P$, and check if $O$ holds.
+The PBT framework automatically checks the property on a large number of randomly or semi-randomly generated inputs, which are produced by a \emph{generator} and filtered by the precondition.
+In our context, to check whether the Hoare triple $\hoare{I}{P}{O}$ holds, we use a PBT to repeatedly sample inputs that satisfy $I$, execute $P$, and check if $O$ holds.

 In Figure~\ref{fig:example_pbt}, we show a simple example PBT written in the Python Hypothesis~\cite{hypothesis} framework.
 In the example, the program-under-test is a function \texttt{reciprocal} calculating the reciprocal of a floating point number.
-The property being tested is that a number multiplied by its reciprocal is equal to one, under the precondition that the number is non-zero, and the generator simply produces all floating point numbers except \texttt{NaN} and infinity.
+The property being tested is that a number multiplied by its reciprocal is equal to one.
+The precondition for the test is that the number is non-zero, and thus the generator simply produces all non-zero floating point numbers except \texttt{NaN} and infinity.